rickyngk/innovative_board/README.md

 # Innovative Board

-A project for studying how to use Firebase 100% Firebase-powered apps Idea is realy simple.
+A project for studying how to use Firebase (100% Firebase-powered apps).

+Idea is realy simple.
 User posts his ideas then teamate can vote